Aryo15/Proxima/docs/development/api/models.rst

 Models
 ======

-FlaskBB uses SQLAlchemy as it's ORM.
+Ekaayam uses SQLAlchemy as it's ORM.
 The models are split in three modules which are covered below.